- This event has passed.

 - Muharram is a holy month; it is revered as a month of remembrance by all Muslims.

 - Muslims traditionally spend this day in meditation, as well as solemn prayers.

 - Shiites take part in special events – memory parades, where ritual beating of the chest is performed.

-- The lunar calendar used by the followers of Mohammed is 11 or 12 days shorter than the traditional solar calendar, respectively, each year the Islamic New Year is celebrated earlier.
+- The lunar calendar used by the followers of Mohammed is 11 or 12 days shorter than the traditional solar calendar; correspondingly, each year the Islamic New Year is celebrated earlier.

-If you have Muslim friends, be sure to talk to them about Muharram, the meaning of this month.
-On this day, it is customary to think about the future, plan, think – how to move on.
-Islamic New Year is a great occasion to reflect on the fact that all people are the same, regardless of faith, culture and religion.
+If you have Muslim friends, be sure to talk to them about Muharram and the meaning of this month.
+On this day, it is customary to think about the future and plan.
+Islamic New Year is a great occasion to reflect on the fact that all people are the same, regardless of faith, culture, and religion.
 If you have an academic interest, do research and explore the differences between religions and cultures.

 When is Islamic New Year celebrated in 2022?